CraftomeCJ/learningJournal/May2022/learningJournal20220510.md

 ## MY GOAL for May

-### Aim to create a personal work flow of writing code from scratch to practice and improve my skills.
+### Aim to create a personal work flow of writing code from scratch to practice and improve my skills

 ==============================================================================